andelastojanovic/private-tutoring-management-analytics/README.md

 ### 4. Payment behavior

 The payment analysis identified instances of delayed and partial payments.

-The recorded missing amounts were subsequently recovered, making payment tracking useful not only for identifying outstanding amounts but also for understanding payment behavior over time.
+Some missing amounts were subsequently recovered, while payment tracking also highlighted outstanding differences during the analyzed period.

 ### 5. Operational efficiency